jakesiney/Automation/readme.md

 - **Blue-Green Deployment**: Switches traffic between two environments (blue and green) to ensure seamless updates.
 - **Docker Integration**: Pulls the latest Docker image and runs the container on the appropriate port.
 - **Nginx Configuration Update**: Updates the Nginx `upstream` block to route traffic to the active environment.
-- **Health Check**: Waits for the new container to start before switching traffic.
 - **Rollback Instructions**: Provides manual rollback steps in case of deployment failure.

 ---